Harsh Tactics Your Spouse May Use During Divorce

 The New Jersey Statutes provide legal guidelines to ensure the divorce process is fair and goes as smoothly as possible.
 However, harsh and aggressive actions your former spouse may take can result in time consuming and costly delays, while jeopardizing your well-being and your rights in certain situations.
 Three common areas in which this is likely to occur include:

 If you are the one who files for a divorce, your spouse may refuse to cooperate.
-He or she may evade service of the divorce petition or refuse to comply with any court requests.
+They may evade service of the divorce petition or refuse to comply with any court requests.
 If your spouse is served but does not respond to the petition, this can work in your favor.
-Provided there is evidence that he or she received the appropriate documents, an automatic judgement may be granted on your behalf.
+Provided there is evidence that they received the appropriate documents, an automatic judgement may be granted on your behalf.

 Division of Property and Assets

 Another common tactic is attempting to destroy, give away, or hide assets.
-A spouse may do this to avoid having to share them with you in marital property division proceedings.
+A spouse may do this to avoid having to share them with you in marital property division proceedings, or simply out of spite.
 An investigation into your bank accounts, past tax returns, and Middlesex County property records can often help to determine if this is occurring.

 Our Middlesex County Divorce Attorney is Here to Help

-When your spouse attempts to use harsh tactics against you during divorce proceedings, the Law Office of Jordan B. Rickards, Esq. provides the strong, professional legal representation you need to protect yourself.
-To discuss your options and how we can assist you, reach out and call or contact our Milltown divorce attorney online to request a consultation today.
+When your spouse attempts to use harsh tactics against you during divorce proceedings, the Law Office of Jordan B. Rickards provides the strong, professional legal representation you need to protect yourself.
+To discuss your options and how we can assist you, contact our Milltown divorce attorney to request a consultation today.